 Amid the calamitic havoc, the foam industry is now adapting cruelty-free, reliable manufacturing processes.
 Yet the question arises–is PU foam environmentally friendly?

-Formation Of Polyurethane Foam
+Formation of Polyurethane Foam and Its Environmental Impact

 Anything sounding a chemical name is considered hazardous.
 However, it is not always what it seems to be.
 To dispel the long-held myth, the Polyurethane Foam Association claims that PU is created when two organic materials—polyol, a naturally occurring alcohol, and diisocyanate, which can be acquired from plants or animals—react with water.